edgio-docs/edgio-docs/src/guides/security/bot_rules.md

         <Callout type="info">

-          Setting up a request header variable also allows you to define whether {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against request headers.
+          Setting up a request header variable also allows you to define whether {{ PRODUCT }} {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against request headers.
 Use a negative match to find requests whose payload does not contain the specified request header.

         </Callout>